jackie-ak/altcha-django-poc/README.md

 3. Go to the src/ folder and run `python manage.py runserver`

-Now you can go to http://localhost:8000/admin/ and log in, using the Django's admin login form, extended by the Altcha widget.
+Now you can go to http://localhost:8000/admin/ and log in, using the Django's admin login form, extended by the ALTCHA widget.

 ## General approach

-Integrating Altcha captchas in this scenario boils down to doing two things:
+Integrating ALTCHA captchas in this scenario boils down to doing two things:

 * providing an API endpoint that generates challenges, using the [altcha](https://pypi.org/project/altcha/) library
-* including the `<altcha-widget>` provided as a web component by Altcha
+* including the `<altcha-widget>` provided as a web component by ALTCHA

 Other scenarios are possible too.
 E.g. if the server generates the challenge on form load and provides the JSON data for the widget in-line, no separate